vinod74395/delta-demo/README.md

 # delta-demo
-this is for git &amp; github class
+this is for git &amp; github class.